8 Ways to Improve Your Medical Claims Billing Process

 - Your team uses codes for services or equipment that are not covered by carriers

-When you tracking denial codes, you may see easy steps your practice can take to boost efficiency.
+When you track denial codes, you may see easy steps your practice can take to boost efficiency.
 For example, sending chart notes to the billing department along with billing codes daily could save significant time and improve accuracy.
 Likewise, if you find claims are consistently returned for services deemed to be “non-covered,” that could mean it’s time to review the process for verifying coverage as well as your coding protocols.

 6. Outsource Your Most Problematic Collections